 EEf: An experimental error factor (dB);

-U&Tf: A unit-to-unit and temperature interference tolerance performance variation factor (dB).
+U&Tf: A unit-to-unit and temperature interference tolerance performance variation factor (dB).]

-The ITT and breakpoints are derived considering an interference source bandwidth of 100 MHz in the 3 700-3 980 MHz frequency range, and an interference source bandwidth of 160 MHz in the 4 200-4 400 MHz frequency range.
-The necessary constants to convert the RA breakpoints to ITTs for the listed RA models are provided in Table A1-3.
+The [ITT and] breakpoints are derived considering an interference source bandwidth of 100 MHz in the 3 700-3 980 MHz frequency range, and an interference source bandwidth of 160 MHz in the 4 200-4 400 MHz frequency range.
+[The necessary constants to convert the RA breakpoints to ITTs for the listed RA models are provided in Table A1-3.]

 Table A1-3: Constants for Equation A1-6